-A gauge gauge is used at many places on a ship.
+A gauge glass is used at many places on a ship.
 Gauge glass is a kind of a level indicator which shows the amount of fluid in a tank or any other storage place on a ship.
 In this article we will learn as to how the maintenance of a gauge glass is done on a ship.
 Gauge glass are mainly used in boiler of the ship.

 Before learning about boiler gauge glass maintenance lets take a quick look at the working of a gauge glass.

 A gauge glass has two different compartments – top side and bottom side, connected to two different sections of a boiler.
 The top side of the gauge glass is connected to the steam side of the boiler and the bottom side is connected to the water side of the boiler.
 The pressure on both sides will equalize and the level of water can be seen in the gauge glass.

 Maintenance During service check up

 Refer the diagram for better understanding of boiler gauge glass.

 - Check the nut (1) and tighten if necessary.

 - Bolts on the boiler flanges are to be checked, if loose tighten them.